 Therefore my fellow travelers, don’t worry about a thing and visit this gem of a city!

-- 2 The best neighborhoods to stay in Beirut
+- 3 The Best Neighborhoods to Stay in Beirut

 Beirut City Center – Centre Ville refers to the area around historical Nijmeh Square.
 This beautiful art deco square houses four interesting buildings: the Lebanese Parliament, The Clock Tower and two Greek churches.
 The so-called green line that divided East and West Beirut during the war went right through this area.
 After the war the center was brilliantly reconstructed bringing important historical buildings back to their glory.
 Though it’s probably the most beautiful area in the whole of Beirut, it somehow lacks identity and feels somewhat empty.
 On the other hand, both old landmarks and most spectacular new venues of Beirut are here.